Whit Stillman

-Early life and education
+Early life, family and education

-Stillman was born in 1952 in Washington, D.C., to Margaret Drinker (née Riley), from Philadelphia, Pennsylvania, and a Democratic politician, John Sterling Stillman, an assistant secretary of commerce under President John F. Kennedy (a classmate of Stillman's father at Harvard), from Washington, D.C.
+Stillman was born in 1952 in Washington, D.C., to Margaret Drinker (née Riley), from Philadelphia, Pennsylvania, and a Democratic politician, John Sterling Stillman, the Assistant Secretary of Commerce for Legislative and Intergovernmental Affairs under President John F. Kennedy (a classmate of Stillman's father at Harvard), from Washington, D.C.
 His great-grandfather was businessman James Stillman; his great-great-grandfather, Charles Stillman, founded Brownsville, Texas.

-Stillman grew up in Cornwall, New York, and experienced depression during puberty.
-"I was very depressed when I was 11 or 12," he told The Wall Street Journal.
+Stillman was raised in Cornwall, New York, and experienced depression during puberty.
+"I was very depressed when I was 11 or 12," he recounted to The Wall Street Journal.
 "I was sent to the leading Freudian child psychologist in Washington, D.C.
 It was heck.
 The last thing I needed to talk about was guilt about sex."
-However, when his parents separated, he found that his depression ceased: "I actually felt healthier."
+However, when his parents separated, he found that his depression ceased.
+"I actually felt healthier."

 Stillman's godfather was E. Digby Baltzell, a University of Pennsylvania professor and chronicler of the American upper class.

-He attended the Collegiate School, Potomac School, and Millbrook School, and then studied history at Harvard University, where he wrote for The Harvard Crimson.
+He attended the Collegiate School in New York City, Potomac School in McLean, Virginia, and Millbrook School in Millbrook, New York.
+He majored in history at Harvard University, where he wrote for its student newspaper The Harvard Crimson.